 Bow Valley Parkway Scenic Drive

 The Bow Valley Parkway is a scenic drive in Banff National Park that gives visitors a good chance at spotting wildlife.
-The Bow Valley Parkway parallels the TransCanada Highway #1 from just outside to the Town of Banff to Whitehorn Road (at Lake Louise).
+The Bow Valley Parkway parallels the Trans-Canada Highway from just outside the Town of Banff to Whitehorn Road (near Lake Louise).

-There are plenty of stops along the Bow Valley Parkway, two we recommend for this itinerary are the Johnston Canyon hike and Silverton Falls hike.
+As you can see from our guide to the Bow Valley Parkway, there are many excellent places to stop.
+The two Bow Valley Parkway stops we recommend for this itinerary are the Johnston Canyon hike and Silverton Falls hike.

 Johnston Canyon Hike

-The Johnston Canyon hike is one of the most popular attractions in Banff National Park, so you’ll time this perfectly by doing it first thing in the morning.
-Johnston Canyon hike is an easy hike that takes visitors through the canyon along elevated boardwalks to both the Lower Falls and the Upper Falls.
+The Johnston Canyon hike is one of the most popular attractions in Banff National Park.
+Johnston Canyon hike is an easy walk that takes visitors through a deep canyon along elevated boardwalks to both the Lower Falls and the Upper Falls.
+Starting the Johnston Canyon hike early on Day 1 of your Lake Louise itinerary is the perfect time to help avoid the mid-day crowds.

 Depending on how early of a start you get, you can continue on past the Upper Falls and hike to the Ink Pots.
 Hiking to the Ink Pots is a total of 12 km return from the parking lot.